-Candidates seeking teaching licensure must apply for admission to Teacher Education and Graduate Studies, usually by the spring of their sophomore year.
+Candidates seeking teaching licensure must apply for admission to Teacher Education, usually by the spring of their sophomore year.
 In order to be admitted to a teacher education program, licensure candidates must meet specific criteria:

-- 1. have an overall G.P.A. at Salem College of 3.0 or better - 2. have completed Professional Studies blocks 1 and 2 with a G.P.A. of 3.0 or better - provide proof of minimum state-mandated test scores (SAT combined scores 1100+ if taken before March 2016/1170 if taken after March 2016, ACT combined scores 24+ or Praxis Core Academic Skills for Educators (Reading, Writing, and Mathematics) with composite scores of 468+) - 4. provide two recommendation forms from professors or employers - 5. provide a completed DPI Candidate for Professional Licensure Form (CPL) - 6. complete a dispositions self-evaluation
+- 1. have an overall G.P.A. at Salem College of 3.0 or better - 2. have completed Professional Studies blocks 1 and 2 with a G.P.A. of 3.0 or better - 3. provide proof of minimum state-mandated test scores (SAT combined scores 1100+ if taken before March 2016/1170 if taken after March 2016, ACT combined scores 24+ or Praxis Core Academic Skills for Educators (Reading, Writing, and Mathematics) with composite scores of 468+) - 4. provide two recommendation forms from professors or employers - 5. provide a completed DPI Candidate for Professional Licensure Form (CPL) - 6. complete a dispositions self-evaluation

-A student must apply for EDUC 394 (Teachers as Practitioners seminar) and EDUC 399 (Teachers as Practitioners) during the semester prior to that in which s/he expects to student teach.
+A student must apply for EDUC 394 (Teachers as Practitioners seminar), EDUC 396 (edTPA Support), and EDUC 399 (Teachers as Practitioners) during the semester prior to that in which s/he expects to student teach.
 A minimum cumulative G.P.A. in all Salem courses of 3.0 is required for student teaching.
 Candidates must complete all education course requirements with a minimum G.P.A. of 3.0 prior to the student teaching semester.
 Candidates must have taken and passed all required licensure exams by the published deadline prior to student teaching.

-During the student teaching semester, students create and submit the edTPA, and extensive electronic portfolio that demonstrates specific knowledge, competencies, and dispositions for teaching and documents candidates' readiness to be recommended for professional teaching licensure.
+During the student teaching semester, students enroll in EDUC 396 edTPA Support, in which they create and submit the edTPA, an extensive electronic portfolio that demonstrates specific knowledge, competencies, and dispositions for teaching and documents candidates' readiness to be recommended for professional teaching licensure.